 When you purchase a home, the price you pay for the home is determined by an agreement between yourself the buyer and the seller of the property.
-A property appraiser is the person who does the appraisal and they provide an independent 3rd party perspective to the market value of the property outside of the people within the transaction.
+There are some cases in which an appraisal will be required to confirm the value of a home.
+A property appraiser is the person who does the appraisal; providing an independent 3rd party perspective to the market value of the property outside of the people within the transaction.

 If you are requiring mortgage financing for the home, the property becomes the collateral for the loan.
 Lenders will request an appraisal on the property, which is a cost to you the buyer usually around $300-$400 for a full appraisal.
 If you are putting less than 20% down (insured)– the mortgage default insurer will value the property and unless the property is outside of an major residential area, very unique in some way or is being sold by owner- it is unlikely you will have to pay as the default insurer will cover the cost.